 The city council shall establish by ordinance the procedures for the preparation, review, adoption, distribution and administration the annual budget or multi-year budgets.
+Such budget shall include a five (5) year capital improvement program.
 The city council may establish other policies and procedures regarding the annual budget, such as reserve policies and adoption deadlines, by resolution.
 The city manager shall be responsible for the preparation of the budget in accordance with such policies.